« Back to course list

 • Recognition, characterisation and prediction of subsurface natural fracture occurrence with their attributes from cores, well logs, seismic and drilling data

-• Fractured rock properties affecting reservoir performance
+• Fractured rock properties critical to reservoir performance assessment

-• Fractures sensitivity to in-situ stresses
+• Fractures sensitivity and response to in-situ stresses, drilling, hydraulic fracturing, and production activities

 • Design and analysis of pressure transient tests